WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 10. What is JSX?

 - JSX is a syntax extension for JavaScript that allows developers to write HTML-like elements in thir JavaScript code .
 It is commonly used in React to describe the structure and content of a components's user interface.

+## 11. Can browsers read a JSX file ?

+- Browsers cannot read JSX file directly.
+They must be transpiled , or converted, to JavaScript before they can be interpreted by the browser.